sergiopolog/bbakraid-cplds/README.md

 ## Files

 They can be in-system programmed using JTAG connector (except for U048), or externally using a compatible programmer.
+Prefix number on the filenames denotes the position of each device in the JTAG chain.

 | File | Position | CPLD Model | Dumped by | Tested by |
 | ---- | ---- | ---- | ---- | ---- |